innFactory/create-react-app-material-typescript-redux/README.md

 ## Roadmap

-- [ ] Wait for react-redux hooks
+- [x] Make function based components and use hooks for state etc.
-- [ ] Implement [Material-UIs new styling solution](https://material-ui.com/css-in-js/basics/) based on hooks
+- [x] Implement [Material-UIs new styling solution](https://material-ui.com/css-in-js/basics/) based on hooks

-See the progress on [Branch V2](https://github.com/innFactory/create-react-app-material-typescript-redux/tree/v2)
+- [] Waiting for the public hook api of react-redux which is discussed [here](https://github.com/reduxjs/react-redux/issues/1179)

 ## How to use